 “Do the best you can until you know better.
 Then when you know better, do better.” -Maya Angelou

 She helps smart, outwardly confident women who secretly have low self-esteem issues due to an emotionally abusive partner to take back control and begin to develop the resilience they need to be themselves again.
-Her free monthly webinar will give you 4 Simple, Proven Methods to Writing the First Chapter of Your Life Story in Just 7 Days.
+Her Lifestory Laboratory course serves people who want to heal from their tough life stories.

 Life is a story…it’s never too late to start telling yours.